-29.1.3.
-VIO device peer-to-peer handshake
+29.1.3 VIO device peer-to-peer handshake

 For VIO devices, both the server and/or client has to successfully complete a handshake before data transfer can commence.
 The handshake can be initiated by either parties.
-In the description below each message sent or received is specified using the format <type> / <subtype> / <subtype> env>.
+In the description below each message sent or received is specified using the format <type> / <subtype>/<subtype>/<subtype\env>.

-29.1.3.1.
-Version negotiation
+29.1.3.1 Version negotiation

-A handshake is initiated by one peer sending a CTRL/INFO/VER_INFO to the other endpoint.
-This message consists of a dev_class field identifying the type of the sending device, and a major/minor pair which specify the protocol version (the protocol version will determine the type and amount of data that will be expected to be exchanged in later phases of the handshake).
-It also sets the session ID (sid) to a random value by setting it to the lower 32-bits of the CPU tick.
+A handshake is initiated by one peer sending a CTRL/INFO/VER\INFO to the other endpoint.
+This message consists of a 'dev\class' field identifying the type of the sending device, and a 'major/minor' pair which specify the protocol version (the protocol version will determine the type and amount of data that will be expected to be exchanged in later phases of the handshake).
+It also sets the session ID (sid) to a random value by setting it to the lower 32bits of the CPU tick.
 The client will send a new session ID with each version negotiation request.
 The session ID corresponding to the accepted version gets used as part of each message sent as part of the session.

-If the device class is recognized and the version major/minor numbers are acceptable then the receiving endpoint responds back with a CTRL/ACK/VER_INFO message leaving all the parameters unchanged.
+If the device class is recognized and the version major/minor numbers are acceptable then the receiving endpoint responds back with a CTRL/ACK/VER\INFO message leaving all the parameters unchanged.
 It also stores the sender's SID for use in future message exchanges.

-If the major version is not supported, then the peer sends back a CTRL/NACK/VER_INFO message containing the next lower major version it supports.
+If the major version is not supported, then the peer sends back a CTRL/NACK/VER\INFO message containing the next lower major version it supports.
 If it does not support any lower major numbers, it will NACK with the version major and minor values set to zero.
-The initiating endpoint can then if it wishes send another CRTL/INFO/VER_INFO message either with the major number it received from its peer, if it is acceptable, or with its next lower choice of version.
+The initiating endpoint can then if it wishes send another CRTL/INFO/VER\INFO message either with the major number it received from its peer, if it is acceptable, or with its next lower choice of version.
 If the major version is supported but not at the specified minor version level, the receiver will ACK back with a lower supported minor version number.

-Similarly, if the 'dev_class' is unrecognized, the receiver will respond back with CTRL/NACK/VER_INFO with the parameters unchanged and the handshake is deemed to have failed.
-The format of the version exchange packet is shown below:
+Similarly, if the 'dev\class' is unrecognized, the receiver will respond back with CTRL/NACK/VER\INFO with the parameters unchanged and the handshake is deemed to have failed.
+The format of the version exchange packet to shown below: